 INDICATIONS AND USAGE To reduce the development of drug-resistant bacteria and maintain effectiveness of doxycycline capsules, USP and other antibacterial drugs, doxycycline capsules, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.
-Doxycycline is indicated for the treatment of the following infections: Rocky mountain spotted fever, typhus fever and the typhus group, Q fever, rickettsialpox, and tick fevers caused by Rickettsiae.
+Doxycycline capsules, USP are indicated for the treatment of the following infections: Rocky mountain spotted fever, typhus fever and the typhus group, Q fever, rickettsialpox, and tick fevers caused by Rickettsiae.
 Respiratory tract infections caused by Mycoplasma pneumoniae.
 Lymphogranuloma venereum caused by Chlamydia trachomatis.
 Psittacosis (ornithosis) caused by Chlamydophila psittaci.
 Trachoma caused by Chlamydia trachomatis, although the infectious agent is not always eliminated as judged by immunofluorescence.
 Inclusion conjunctivitis caused by Chlamydia trachomatis.
 Uncomplicated urethral, endocervical or rectal infections in adults caused by Chlamydia trachomatis.
 Nongonococcal urethritis caused by Ureaplasma urealyticum.
 Relapsing fever due to Borrelia recurrentis.
-Doxycycline is also indicated for the treatment of infections caused by the following gram-negative microorganisms: Chancroid caused by Haemophilus ducreyi.
+Doxycycline capsules, USP are also indicated for the treatment of infections caused by the following gram-negative microorganisms: Chancroid caused by Haemophilus ducreyi.
 Plague due to Yersinia pestis.
 Tularemia due to Francisella tularensis.
 Cholera caused by Vibrio cholerae.
 Campylobacter fetus infections caused by Campylobacter fetus.
 Brucellosis due to Brucella species (in conjunction with streptomycin).
 Bartonellosis due to Bartonella bacilliformis.
 Granuloma inguinale caused by Calymmatobacterium granulomatis.
 Because many strains of the following groups of microorganisms have been shown to be resistant to doxycycline, culture and susceptibility testing are recommended.
-Doxycycline is indicated for treatment of infections caused by the following gram-negative microorganisms, when bacteriologic testing indicates appropriate susceptibility to the drug: Escherichia coli Enterobacter aerogenes Shigella species Acinetobacter species Respiratory tract infections caused by Haemophilus influenzae.
+Doxycycline capsules, USP are indicated for treatment of infections caused by the following gram-negative microorganisms, when bacteriologic testing indicates appropriate susceptibility to the drug: Escherichia coli Enterobacter aerogenes Shigella species Acinetobacter species Respiratory tract infections caused by Haemophilus influenzae.
 Respiratory tract and urinary tract infections caused by Klebsiella species.
-Doxycycline is indicated for treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug: Upper respiratory infections caused by Streptococcus pneumoniae.
+Doxycycline capsules, USP are indicated for treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug: Upper respiratory infections caused by Streptococcus pneumoniae.
 Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.
-When penicillin is contraindicated, doxycycline is an alternative in the treatment of the following infections: Uncomplicated gonorrhea caused by Neisseria gonorrhoeae.
+When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of the following infections: Uncomplicated gonorrhea caused by Neisseria gonorrhoeae.
 Syphilis caused by Treponema pallidum.
 Yaws caused by Treponema pertenue.
 Listeriosis due to Listeria monocytogenes.
-Vincent’s infection caused by Fusobacterium fusiforme.
+Vincent's infection caused by Fusobacterium fusiforme.
 Actinomycosis caused by Actinomyces israelii.
 Infections caused by Clostridium species.
 In acute intestinal amebiasis, doxycycline may be a useful adjunct to amebicides.
 In severe acne, doxycycline may be useful adjunctive therapy.

 CONTRAINDICATIONS This drug is contraindicated in persons who have shown hypersensitivity to any of the tetracyclines.

-ADVERSE REACTIONS Due to oral doxycycline’s virtually complete absorption, side effects to the lower bowel, particularly diarrhea, have been infrequent.
+ADVERSE REACTIONS Due to oral doxycycline's virtually complete absorption, side effects to the lower bowel, particularly diarrhea, have been infrequent.
 The following adverse reactions have been observed in patients receiving tetracyclines.
-Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Gastrointestinal Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
 Hepatotoxicity has been reported.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline class.
 Most of these patients took medications immediately before going to bed.
 (See DOSAGE AND ADMINISTRATION.)
-Skin: Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
+Skin Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
 Exfoliative dermatitis has been reported but is uncommon.
 Photosensitivity is discussed above.
 (See WARNINGS.)
-Renal Toxicity: Rise in BUN has been reported and is apparently dose related.
+Renal Toxicity Rise in BUN has been reported and is apparently dose related.
 (See WARNINGS.)
-Hypersensitivity Reactions: Urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, and exacerbation of systemic lupus erythematosus.
-Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported with tetracyclines.
-Other: Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines.
+Hypersensitivity Reactions Urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, and exacerbation of systemic lupus erythematosus.
+Blood Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported with tetracyclines.
+Other Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines.
 (See PRECAUTIONS-General.)
 When given over prolonged periods, tetracyclines have been reported to produce brown-black microscopic discoloration of the thyroid gland.
 No abnormalities of thyroid function are known to occur.